pirxpilot/gettext-pug/Readme.md

 # gettext-pug

-Extract gettext from jade/pug files
+Helper for applying [xgettext] to jade/pug files
+It transforms Jade/Pug templates into simplified JAvaScript that can be parsed by xgettext.

 ## Install